-The project site is located within the Infill area of the City and has a land use designation of Community Commercial.
+The project site is located within the NCRSP and has a land use designation of Business Professional/Community Commercial (BP/CC).
 The City of Roseville General Plan Table II-4 identifies the total number of residential units and population anticipated as a result of buildout of the City, and the Specific Plan likewise includes unit allocations and population projections for the Plan Area.
 Would the project:

-Environmental Issue Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, though extension of roads or other infrastructure)?
+Environmental Issue Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact (a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, though extension of roads or other infrastructure)?
 X b) Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere?
 X